Clemens-U/jsonbuddy/dotnet wrapper/README.md

 ### Advanced Usage with Callbacks

-You can define custom callbacks for loading documents and handling validation results:
+You can define custom callbacks for loading documents and handling validation results.
+Please find below an example of how to use the streaming validation functionality with custom callbacks:

     using System;
     using System.Runtime.InteropServices;